 You used to need a few maps and guidebooks to plan your trip and help it go well ... not anymore!
 These apps are what you need to have for any trip.

 No matter where you travel to, chances are you'll be bringing your phone, laptop or tablet with you ... or am I the only one who's pretty dependent on technology when I'm exploring a new country?
-I've been lucky enough to spend quite a bit of time all around Asia and Europe and a few other countries .... most of my traveling happened when I was volunteering with ILP, actually
+I've been lucky enough to spend quite a bit of time all around Asia and Europe and a few other countries.
+I've taken a few shorter (1-3 week trips) but loved living abroad in countries for months on end, which gave me ways to see so much more .... most of my traveling happened when I was volunteering with ILP, actually.

 Not an ILP volunteer yet?